johnsimcall/redhatgov.github.io/content/workshops/hyperconverged/lab2.md

 # Lab 2

 * Duration: 30 mins
-* Audience:

-In this lab, we create a template from the VM that was just created.
+In this lab, we create a template from your first VM.
 In order to create a template, the VM must be **powered off**.

 ## Part I - Create the actual template from an existing VM